Discrimination against people with HIV/AIDS: Discriminatory practices in healthcare settings

 Another common form of discrimination within healthcare settings is the disclosure of a patient's HIV status without the patient's explicit permission.
 Within many countries, an HIV-positive status can result in social exclusion, loss of social support, and decreased chances of getting married.
 Therefore, concerns about potential breaches of confidentiality by health workers pose significant barriers to care for HIV-positive individuals.
 In a comprehensive study of 31 countries, one in five persons living with HIV reported instances of a health provider disclosing their HIV-positive status without consent.
-Additionally disclosure of a persons HIV status within a healthcare setting is not exclusive to patients but also poses an ethical problem for HIV positive healthcare professionals.
+Additionally disclosure of a person's HIV status within a healthcare setting is not exclusive to patients but also poses an ethical problem for HIV positive healthcare professionals.
 Due to a lack of proficient knowledge and understanding of how HIV spreads from person to person some patients feel uncomfortable being treated by a PLHIV and claim they have a "right to know" if their healthcare providers have a positive diagnosis which raises ethical questions on staffs right to privacy versus the patients right for standard of care.

 These discriminatory practices within the medical field have resulted in the delayed initiation of HIV treatment among HIV-positive individuals.
-In New York City, men who have sex with men, transgender women, and persons of color living with HIV have all reported that stigma among medical providers was a major deterrent from entering or staying in HIV care.
+In New York City, men who have sex with men, transgender women, and persons of color living with HIV have all reported that stigma and discrimination among medical providers was a major deterrent from entering or staying in HIV care.
 A 2011 community-based study found that the most widely reported barrier to care amongst HIV-positive individuals is fear of stigma within healthcare settings.
 HIV-positive individuals who have experienced significant HIV-related stigma are 2.4 times less likely to present for HIV care.
 Currently, as many as 20–40 percent of Americans who are HIV-positive do not begin a care regimen within the first six months of diagnosis.
-Overall, this perpetuation of HIV stigma has been detrimental to the health outcomes of HIV-positive individuals, as patients who begin treatment late in the progression of HIV have a 1.94 times greater risk of mortality in comparison to those who start treatment at the onset of diagnosis, suggesting that HIV treatment delays stemming from fears of discrimination may have fatal consequences.
+Overall, this perpetuation of HIV discrimination has been detrimental to the health outcomes of HIV-positive individuals, as patients who begin treatment late in the progression of HIV have a 1.94 times greater risk of mortality in comparison to those who start treatment at the onset of diagnosis, suggesting that HIV treatment delays stemming from fears of discrimination may have fatal consequences.